apache/mxnet/docs/tutorials/sparse/csr.md

 and each row is sparse (i.e. with only a few nonzeros).**

 ## Advantages of Compressed Sparse Row NDArray (CSRNDArray)
-For matrices of high sparsity (e.g. ~1% non-zeros), there are two primary advantages of `CSRNDArray` over the existing `NDArray`:
+For matrices of high sparsity (e.g. ~1% non-zeros = ~1% density), there are two primary advantages of `CSRNDArray` over the existing `NDArray`:

 - memory consumption is reduced significantly
 - certain operations are much faster (e.g. matrix-vector multiplication)

 You may be familiar with the CSR storage format in [SciPy](https://www.scipy.org/) and will note the similarities in MXNet's implementation.
-However there are some additional competitive features in `CSRNDArray` inherited from `NDArray`, such as lazy evaluation and automatic parallelization that are not available in SciPy's flavor of CSR.
+However there are some additional competitive features in `CSRNDArray` inherited from `NDArray`, such as non-blocking asynchronous evaluation and automatic parallelization that are not available in SciPy's flavor of CSR.
+You can find further explainations for evaluation and parallization strategy in MXNet in the [NDArray tutorial](https://mxnet.incubator.apache.org/tutorials/basic/ndarray.html#lazy-evaluation-and-automatic-parallelization).

 The introduction of `CSRNDArray` also brings a new attribute, `stype` as a holder for storage type info, to `NDArray`.
 You can query **ndarray.stype** now in addition to the oft-queried attributes such as **ndarray.shape**, **ndarray.dtype**, and **ndarray.context**.
 For a typical dense NDArray, the value of `stype` is **"default"**.
 For a `CSRNDArray`, the value of stype is **"csr"**.